pragmint/open-practices/practices/conduct-code-reviews.md

 * Are we effectively utilizing checklists to conduct code reviews, and do they cover all relevant aspects of the evaluation process?
 * How often do we revisit and update our checklists based on feedback and lessons learned from previous reviews?

+## Exercises

+### Guideline Creation Workshop

+Organize a collaborative workshop where team members collectively establish clear guidelines for conducting code reviews.
+Encourage open discussions to ensure that the guidelines are comprehensive and reflect the team's values and objectives.

+### Pair Programming Sessions

+Schedule regular pair programming sessions where developers work together on coding tasks.

+### Assigning Reviewers in Advance

+Prior to beginning development tasks, designate a reviewer for each task upfront during the planning phase.
+This proactive approach allows the reviewer to familiarize themselves with the upcoming changes, gain context about the requirements.
+After this analyze the quality of the resulting code review.

+## Code Review Simulation

+Simulate a code review scenario using a sample codebase.
+Assign roles to team members and go through the process of reviewing the code, discussing feedback, and reaching consensus on changes.
+This hands-on exercise can help identify areas for improvement in the code review process.

+### Effective Feedback Skills Workshop

+Host interactive workshops aimed at developing feedback skills within the team.
+Create practical exercises and scenarios that encourage participants to offer helpful criticism while being respectful.
+Highlight the importance of sharing observations, staying curious, and avoiding making judgments without understanding the author's intentions and thought process.
+Empower participants to receive feedback openly, emphasizing the importance of not taking criticism personally and avoid assuming negative intentions from the reviewer.